 This exhibition will be the first to examine Humboldt's impact on five spheres of American cultural development: the visual arts, sciences, literature, politics, and exploration, between 1804 and 1903.
-It centers on the fine arts as a lens through which to understand how deeply intertwined Humboldt’s ideas were with America’s emerging identity, grounded in an appreciation of nature.
-The exhibition includes more than 100 paintings, sculptures, maps, and artifacts.
-Artworks by Albert Bierstadt, Karl Bodmer, George Catlin, Frederic Church, Asher Durand, Eastman Johnson, Samuel F.B.
-Morse, Charles Willson Peale, John Rogers, William James Stillman, and John Quincy Adams Ward, among others, will be on display.
+It centers on the fine arts as a lens through which to understand how deeply intertwined Humboldt’s ideas were with America’s emerging identity.
+The exhibition includes more than 100 paintings, sculptures, maps, and artifacts as well as a video introduction to Humboldt and his connections to the Smithsonian through an array of current projects and initiatives.

 Alexander von Humboldt and the United States: Art, Nature, and Culture is organized by Eleanor Jones Harvey, senior curator at the Smithsonian American Art Museum.

+This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
 The accompanying catalogue is supported by Furthermore: a program of the J.M.
 Kaplan Fund.

 “Harvey’s exhibition. . . connects dots in masterful ways, linking art, science and politics.”